AgungHari/AgungHari/README.md

 ![universal-personal-banner](agung2.png)
 <h3 align="left"> ॐ Om Swastiastu</h3>
-Final-year Computer Science student with a strong interest in Artificial Intelligence (AI) and Machine Learning.
+Fresh Graduate Computer Science student with a strong interest in Artificial Intelligence (AI) and Machine Learning.
 I am passionate about leveraging AI technology to solve real-world problems and have developed skills in Computer Vision, Deep Learning, and Data Analysis.
 Eager to continuously learn and apply new AI technologies, I aim to contribute to the dynamic and innovative tech industry.
 With experience in both technical and collaborative environments, I thrive in problem-solving and innovation.

 - 🔭 I’m currently working on [Wheelchair Control System Using Invisible Steering Gesture Based on LSTM](https://github.com/AgungHari/Wheelchair-Control-System-Using-Invisible-Steering-Gesture-Based-on-LSTM)